im64/allora-worker/README.md

 Next, navigate to the packaged_models folder in allora-model-maker.

-	•	Copy the entire package folder.
+	Copy the entire package folder, you will place this into the allora-woker repo in the next step.

 ##### Paste into allora-worker

 	Go to the root folder of your allora-worker repository and paste the copied package folder file into the root directory.

 Your allora-worker environment is now set up to use the packaged model for inference and training.